vineyard-bloom/vineyard-docs/doc/documentation.md

 ![graphic](https://user-images.githubusercontent.com/31632938/40144578-5efc4c80-591c-11e8-9194-55417e68c647.png)

-* If you want to experiment with the above code, check out this [Graphviz editor](https://dreampuf.github.io/GraphvizOnline/).
+* If you want to experiment with the above code, check out this realtime [Graphviz editor](https://dreampuf.github.io/GraphvizOnline/).

 * For further customization, see the [Graphviz Documentation](https://graphviz.gitlab.io/documentation/).